 There are a number of different types on the market.
 The one I have found to be the most comfortable for me is the BCOZZY Chin Supporting Travel Pillow but my wife prefers her J-Pillow Travel Pillow.
 Both we purchased on Amazon.

 These are something I always wear now on any flight over 4 hours and have for a few years.
-To find out more about these you can read my article “Should I wear compression socks on a long flight?“
+They were recommended by my surgeon after I had surgery on my arm and was flying to the Caribbean to go on a cruise not long afterward.

 Physix Gear Compression Socks are my current favorites – available on Amazon.